bradgwest/csci566_pa/pa4/SETUP.md

 ## Setup

 The script set_up.sh takes ip address and type of an intance(kafka or client) as argument.
 If the type is kafka, send the kafka source zip folder to the instance and extract it.
-For both type of instance, remote_setup.sh is send to the instance and execute it to install iproute2 and iperf3,install java jdk, install ntp to sync clock, and install confluent_kafka and required package.
+For both type of instance, remote_setup.sh is sent to the instance and execute it to
+* 	install iproute2 and iperf3,
+*	install java jdk,
+*	install ntp to sync clock,
+*	 and install confluent_kafka and required package.
 Running set_up.sh is done by the run_experiment.py.

 Before starting kafker server, the server.config file needs to editted.
 Need to uncomment the advertised.listeners and replace your.host.name with kafka instance's public ip.